NedDashPlayz/get-pissed.lol/README.md

  + activity scructure overhaul
  ~ fixed activity for mobile devices

+03/10/25

+~ fixed some games icons not showing
+~ sort of fixed the background not showing when network throttles ~ favicon fixed

 -------------------------------------- Notes for Upcoming updates ---------------------------------

 - making so the backgound could be changed whenever
-- have a changeable backround  and/or including the profile so it doesn't have to be
+- have a changeable backround  and/or including the profile so it doesn't have to be changed manually
+-